Last updated 15-Aug-2021

 Owners often comment about the indicated battery range not being what it was, that charging stops short of 100% even when set to 100% or that they have heard about rebalancing the batteries.
 This is all controlled by the battery management system (BMS) and is typically caused by the BMS being unable to recalibrate itself successfully.
+The other thing is a forced battery balance as the individual cells can drift and leaving will not correct.
 It's rare that it's actually a fault of the battery.
 We set out to explain what is happening and what you can do.

 The Tesla Battery Management System (BMS) is responsible for looking after the battery.
 As well as managing charging it also works out the available amount of energy stored in the battery and in turn the number of miles that energy can drive the car for.
 It does this by using an algorithm that adapts over time, periodically calibrating itself.
 In order to do the calibrate it needs a number of voltage measurements taken at different states of charge and when the car is in a known state.
 While this sounds easy, it is harder than you may imagine.